 - Preheat oven to 225°.
 Add vanilla and salt to egg whites; beat on medium speed until foamy.
 Gradually add sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form.
 Fold in confectioners' sugar.

-- Bake 45-50 minutes or until firm to the touch.
-Turn oven off (do not open oven door); leave meringues in oven for 1-1/2 hours.
+- Bake until firm to the touch, 45-50 minutes.
+Turn off oven (do not open oven door); leave meringues in oven 1-1/2 hours.
 Remove from oven; cool completely on baking sheets.

-- Remove meringues from paper.
-Spread Nutella on the bottoms of half the cookies; cover with remaining cookies.
+- Remove meringues from parchment paper.
+Pipe or spread Nutella onto bottoms of half the cookies; cover with remaining cookies.
 Store in airtight containers at room temperature.
 Yield: about 3 dozen.

 Originally published as Snow-Puffed Meringues in Taste of Home October/November 2012, p46